5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 **NOTE**: Just because a SSDT includes 26 port entries, that doesn't meant that they are all connected to physical devices on the mainboard.
 Look at it more as a template used by Devs.

 ### Adding a delete rule to config.plist
-In order to delete (or drop) the original table during boot and replace it with our own, we need to tell OpenCore to look for the Signature ("SSDT") and the OEM Table ID (in my case "xh_cmsd4") to drop.</br>
+In order to delete (or drop) the original table during boot and replace it with our own, we need to tell OpenCore to look for the Signature ("SSDT") and the OEM Table ID (in my case "xh_cmsd4") to drop.

 **CAUTION**: Don't use my value for the OEM Table ID, since yours probably has a different name!

 1. Open your `config.plist` (I am using OpenCore Auxiliary Tools)
 2. Go to ACPI > Delete and add a new Rule (click on "+")
-3. In `TableSignature`, enter `53534454` which is HEX for `SSDT`:
+3. In `TableSignature`, enter `53534454` which is HEX for `SSDT`:</br>
 	![TableSig](https://user-images.githubusercontent.com/76865553/137520564-10b44f45-778b-47ad-a3ae-318ce9334aac.png)
 4. In `OemTableID`, enter the name of the "OEM Table ID" (See first screenshot) stored in YOUR (NOT mine, YOUR!)
 SSDT-Whatever.aml without `""` as a HEX value.
-In OCAT, you can use ASCI to Hex converter at the bottom of the app:
+In OCAT, you can use ASCI to Hex converter at the bottom of the app:</br>
 	![OEMTableID](https://user-images.githubusercontent.com/76865553/137520641-97a42e24-175b-4e3a-badb-23b57fa31ac8.png)
 5. Enable the rule and a comment so you know what it does.
 6. Save the config.

 You should have the correct rule for replacing the ACPI Table containing the USB Port declarations.
 Let's move on to the hard part…
 </details>
-<details><summary><strong>Preparation a replacement SSDT</strong> (click to reveal)</summary>
+<details><summary><strong>Preparing the replacement SSDT</strong> (click to reveal)</summary>

-## Preparing a replacement SSDT
+## Preparing the replacement SSDT
-Now that we have found the SSDT with the original usb port declarations, we can start modifying them.
+Now that we have found the SSDT with the original USB port declarations, we can start modifying them.
 Almost.
 We still need more details, though…

 ### Modifying the orginal USB Table
 In general, two methods are relevant for declaring USB ports: